 In the coming months and years (because honestly, projects of this magnitude take time), there will be many opportunities to participate in visioning the future of Fly Ranch.
 We will need a wide range of time, energy, expertise, and ideas.

 We’ve had almost 3,000 people sign up to get involved through our participation page.
 Starting in Fall 2017, we would like to start offering experiential nature walks to introduce people to the land, and will soon have a website ready for scheduling visits.

-As of June 2017, we’ve had almost 3,000 people sign up to get involved with the project through our Participation page.
+This project will unfold over a long timeline, but to give you a sense of what we’re working on these days, you can read the Fly Ranch Roadmap.
+As of April 2018, we’ve had almost 3,400 people sign up to volunteer for the project through our newsletter.
 You can see a breakdown of their areas of interest here:

 Like Black Rock City, Fly Ranch will be a collaborative endeavor requiring a vast array of skills, ideas, and contributions and community participation will be essential.
 You want to get involved?
 Great!
 To express your interest and hear about next steps as soon as we’re ready to take them, fill out the form below.